-Acronis True Image 2013 will ask you to insert a new disk when the previous one is full.
+Acronis True Image 2014 will ask you to insert a new disk when the previous one is full.

 Alternatively, you may select the desired file size from the drop-down list.
 The backup will then be split into multiple files of the specified size.
-That comes in handy when backing up to a hard disk with the view to burning the backup to CD-R/RW, DVD-R/RW, DVD+R/RW or BD-R/RE later on.
+This is useful when you store a backup to a hard disk in order to burn the backup to CD-R/RW, DVD-R/RW, DVD+R/RW or BD-R/RE later on.